 3. Other Activities

-A. Swimming, snorkeling, sailing and paddling, are prohibited within the high speed zones of the marina.
+A. All kayaks, canoes, SUPs, surfboards, sailboats, foiling (unless being towed by a boat), swimming and snorkeling are prohibited within the high speed zones of the marina.

 B. WATER SPORTS:

 Tow boats used for water sports are to be 21' and under in length with a hull design to create a minimum wake.
 Hull design and weight could disqualify any water sports activity due to excessive wake.

 Water sports are allowed from 8:00 A.M. to sunset in designated areas (Exhibit B).

 Weight of people on board not to exceed boat manufacture and Coast Guard ratings.

 Towing shall be conducted in a counter clockwise (lower marina only) direction.

 While engaging in water sports activities, all boats shall proceed to plane as quickly as possible.
 No boat shall operate in a manner that creates a plowing effect.